bariscanaslan/Employee-Tracking-System-Project/README-EN.md

 # Employee Tracking System Project

+## WARNING!

+This project created for a Turkish employer.
+So, all the texts are Turkish.
+Most of the variables are created with a Turkish name.
+If you have treble with this situation please contact me anytime.
+- My e-mail address: bariscanaslan@outlook.com
+- My website: www.bariscanaslan.com

 ## Project Purpose

 **Employee Tracking System Project** is a platform designed to efficiently manage tasks and monitor employee performance in the workplace.
 This system includes three types of users with different levels of authority: